 When I was invited by TravelingMom to this event, I said yes, immediately, but had second thoughts, since I had never been camping, I never even thought about trying it!
-Hot shower, air conditioner and no bugs is my idea of a great trip, which, in my mind, did not line-up with the word “Camping”.
+A hot shower, air conditioner, and no bugs are my idea of a great trip, which, in my mind, did not line up with the word “Camping”.
+It certainly matches up with the term “glamping” with places such as north east glamping lodges, as well as similar others, available for those who like a bit more luxury when they ‘camp’, however, that was not to be this time.
 I wasn’t sure if I was going to be able to unplug, which I never do on my trips!
 Well, this experience changed my mind so much that I will be reaching out to repeat the experience before the summer is over or maybe early fall!
+In fact, I’ve been browsing the Botanex website to source my own camping essentials already.
 Are you curious?
 Let’s start!

 We arrived at KOACamping Campground in Mystic, CT and were greeted with a smile and courtesy often missed in the large hotels!

 I was sooo excited to see the gorgeous DeLuxe Cabins – beautifully crafted wooden cabins with all the comfort I love – sitting in a beautiful location with many camping tents and RVs all around!
+It was amazing to see.
+You often hear a lot about vacations happening in motorhomes and RVs.
+One of the popular road trip ideas often involves jumping into a motorhome and taking the family on the road to visit a national park or see America’s most famous landmarks.
+I always thought it would cost a fortune to buy a motorhome or RV since some of these vehicles often look like mansions on wheels, but apparently, there are financing options available to those who want to buy a motorhome.
+It’s pretty exciting when you think about it, but I preferred the DeLuxe Cabin we had on this trip.
 We were welcomed with a beautiful basket with camping essentials and my favorites: Local Happy Camper wine bottles and Cabin Fever Whiskey!

 We visited Mystic Seaport on our first day before the other members arrived, so we could explore the campground together!
 As a Latina, it was great, hearing about the immigrants and all the history shared in there!
 We loved the cruise along the bay and all the ships’ histories and the beautiful homes!